BACHELOR OF ARTS IN SPEECH & HEARING SCIENCES

 The academic teaching and learning philosophy is student-centered, research-based, and writing intensive.
 Students in the undergraduate program prepare for study in the fields of speech-language pathology and audiology and are encouraged to infuse science and research into clinical practice.
 Students learn to understand the diagnostic and therapy needs of individuals of all ages seen with a wide variety of speech, language, learning, and hearing problems.

-The Master of Arts in Speech and Hearing Sciences offers unique clinical and research experiences in speech-language pathology.
+The Master of Science in Speech and Hearing Sciences offers unique clinical and research experiences in speech-language pathology.

 In addition to your degree program, specialized course work and/or experience can greatly enhance your employability.